danielraffel/luxpower-dashboard/README.md

    Install the Simple Weather card to get todays weather data for your home.

 10. **Lovelace Card Mod3: Required only for EG4 Dashboard Settings which is optional**
-   Install [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) through HACS to apply CSS styles to various elements of the Home Assistant frontend dashboards.
+   Install [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) through HACS to apply CSS styles to various elements of the Home Assistant frontend dashboard.

+11. **UI Lovelace Minimalist: Required only for EG4 Dashboard Settings which is optional**
+   Install [UI-Lovelace-Minimalist](https://github.com/thomasloven/lovelace-card-mod) through HACS to apply CSS styles to various elements of the Home Assistant frontend dashboard.

+12. **Browser Mod**
+   Install [browser-mod](https://github.com/thomasloven/hass-browser_mod) through HACS to also apply custom CSS styles to various elements of the Home Assistant frontend dashboard.

 ---